 - Bachelor’s degree in Behavioral Health related field required or meet BHT qualifications.

-- Experience working with children with behavioral needs and different diagnosis.
+- Experience working with children with behavioral needs and different diagnoses.

-- Ability to engage with others easily, coordinate with DCS and follow up in timely manner.
+- Ability to engage with others easily, coordinate with DCS and follow up promptly.

 - Previous use of behavior charts and behavior modification skills.